memgraph/docs/docs/installation/macos/docker-installation.md

 of environmental variables.

-For example, you can start the MemgraphDB image with `docker run memgraph --bolt-port=7687`, but you should start Memgraph Platform with `docker run -e MEMGRAPH="--bolt-port=7687" memgraph/memgraph-platform`.
+For example, you can start the MemgraphDB image with `docker run memgraph --bolt-port=7687 --log-level=TRACE`, but you should start Memgraph Platform with `docker run -e MEMGRAPH="--bolt-port=7687 --log-level=TRACE" memgraph/memgraph-platform`.

 :::